isg-software/progresspie/README.md

 Have a look at the source code of the included content plug-ins for more examples.

+#### The `inBackground` method (or field)

+The content plug-in object may contain a property named `inBackground` which must be either a boolean field or a boolean method (function which returns a boolean).
+If it's a method, it gets the same parameter object as the `draw` method does and can return true or false dependent on this parameter.

+If the function returns true (resp. the field is constantly true), the output of your content plug-in will be drawn in the background of the SVG, e.g. the generated pie or ring chart will be drawn on top of your plug-in's content.
+Otherwise (which is the default, also if you don't implement this method/field at all), your plug-in's output will be drawn in the foreground, on top of the rendered chart.

 #### The `hidesChartIfFullSize` method

 With the new API, your plug-in may optionally implement a second method (function property) called `hidesChartIfFullSize`, also taking one argument object as parameter.